Parkinson's Disease In Vitro Disease Models and PD Screening Assays

 Parkinson’s Disease MPP+Assay with dopaminergic neuronal cell cultures

 Neuronal in vitro disease models containing dopaminergic neurons allow the testing of PD drug candidates.
 One of these established in vitro models is based on MPP+, 1-methyl-4-phenylpyridinium, which is the metabolite of MPTP, 1-Methyl-4-phenyl-1,2,3,6-tetrahydropyridin, a neurotoxin that causes symptoms of Parkinson’s disease.
-MPP+ induces oxidative stress and neurotoxicity specifically affecting dopaminergic neurons.
-The NeuroProof platform is able to quantify functional effects before these neurotoxic, i.e. cytotoxic events are induced, which of course affect the neuronal network activity dramatically induced by loss of neurons.
+MPP+ induces oxidative stress and neurotoxicity, specifically affecting dopaminergic neurons.
+The NeuroProof platform is able to quantify functional effects before these neurotoxic, i.e., cytotoxic events are induced, which, of course affect the neuronal network activity dramatically induced by loss of neurons.

-We investigate the functional effects induced by MPP+ at a concentration that affects neuronal activity, neurite, and synapse morphology but not yet kills neurons.
+We investigate the functional effects induced by MPP+ at a concentration that affects neuronal activity, neurite, and synapse morphology but does not yet kill neurons.
 Thus, we focus on the early pathophysiological effects of PD and show that a pre-treatment with endogenous trophic factors such as GDNF or BDNF is able to prevent the functional and morphological effects.

 We offer this screening of neuroprotective compounds on both primary midbrain neurons and on human iPSC-derived dopaminergic neuronal networks functionally impaired by low-concentrated MPP+.